 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-A Self-Help Kit is a package of court forms and instructions that has been prepared by the Family Law Information Centre of the Ministry of Justice.
-The kits are to be used by parties who intend to represent themselves in court on several different types of proceedings.
+Self-help kits are packages of court forms and instructions that have been prepared by the Family Law Information Centre.
+The kits are for people who intend to represent themselves in court and they cover several different types of proceedings.

 In completing your kit, you may find it useful to use some of the sample clauses below in your Notice of Application or draft Order documents: